-10c) Grade Level and Course Placement Procedures - Grades K-8 Describe the procedures that have been implemented and the personnel involved to determine appropriate grade level placement.
+10c) Grade Level and Course Placement Procedures - Grades K-8

+Describe the procedures that have been implemented and the personnel involved to determine appropriate grade level placement.

+Placement for ELL/LEP students is "age-appropriate."
 School personnel, usually the ESOL liaison/teacher, the guidance counselor, and/or other administrative designee reviews the educational background and history of the student, conducts parent and/or student interviews and uses all pertinent data to determine the appropriate grade level and/or subject area placement for the student.
 Steps taken to determine the student's academic placement will be documented on the Programmatic Assessment Student Profile (form #011).